 Do I really need a reason to want a cookie?
 I say no. Who am I kidding?
 A single no isn’t strong enough.
 It’s probably more like how my kids say no when I announce that it’s bedtime… “NOOOOOO!!!”
 Darth Vader ain’t got nothin’ on them, y’all.

 And an oatmeal chocolate chip cookie… well, they are deliciously amazing.
 They’re my favorite – and my kids’, too.
-In fact, they’re our family favorite recipe.
+In fact, they’re one of our family favorite chocolate chip cookie recipes.
 If our family was going to pick a family cookie, this would probably be it.

 The Perfect Oatmeal Chocolate Chip Recipe